mmacy/panel-rpglib/docs/02-implementation-plan.md

 3. **Flexibility**:

    - While the plan is comprehensive, we should remain flexible and adapt to any new requirements or challenges that arise during development.

-By following this revised plan, we can ensure that the most fundamental components are built and tested first, allowing us to build on a solid foundation.
-Let's proceed with phase 1 and start implementing the core utilities and base classes.

-Please let me know if there are any adjustments or additional considerations before we begin.